On completeness and dynamics of compact Brinkmann spacetimes: Brinkmann Geometry

 \subsubsection{Transverse Riemannian structure}

-The leaves of $\F$ are lightlike submanifolds of $M$ foliated by the $1$-dimensional foliation of $V$.
+The leaves of $\F$ are lightlike submanifolds of $M$ foliated by the $1$-dimensional foliation $\mathcal{V}$.
 Since $V$ is parallel, $\F$ is a geodesic foliation.
-Therefore, the foliation of $V$ along any leaf $F$ of $\F$ admits a transverse Riemannian structure invariant by the local flow of any vector field tangent to $V$.
-Locally, it is given by any $(n-1)$-submanifold $S$ contained in $F$ and transverse to $V$, endowed with the Riemannian metric induced by $g$.
+Therefore, the foliation $\mathcal{V}$ along any leaf $F$ of $\F$ admits a transverse Riemannian structure invariant by the local flow of any vector field tangent to $V$.
+Locally, it is given by any $(n-1)$-submanifold $S$ contained in $F$ and transversal to $\mathcal{V}$, endowed with the Riemannian metric induced by $g$.